Subscribe to the WhiteSmoke English Lessons RSS Feed |

 Your dishes will be judged according to four criteria : taste, culinary level, cooking skill, and presentation.

-[preceding text is an independent clause; four criteria is a generalizing term introducing the list items]
+[preceding text is an independent clause; four criteria is a generalizing term introducing the listed items]

 2. If the introductory independent clause ends in the expressions such as, including, like or consists of, do not use a colon.